 "If child's pose doesn't feel good altogether, don't do it, start on your back instead," Cooke says.
 "There's a difference between uncomfortable and painful.
 If there's a little discomfort, that probably means you're growing, you're stretching—that's what we learn to breathe through.
 If it's painful, switch it up."

-Welp, yoga just got much more relaxing.
+And just like that, yoga just got even more relaxing.
 Here's to embracing an imperfectly perfect child's pose.

 Loading More Posts...